 How to follow the seven standard Leave No Trace principles differs in different parts of the country (desert vs. Rocky Mountains).
 Click on any of the principles listed below to learn more about how they apply in the Sleeping Bear Dunes Wilderness.

-Sleeping Bear Dunes National Lakeshore is located in Northwestern Lower Michigan along the shores of Lake Michigan.
+Sleeping Bear Dunes Wilderness is located within the Sleeping Bear Dunes National Lakeshore.
+The Lakeshore is located in Northwestern Lower Michigan along the shores of Lake Michigan.
 The visitor center is in Empire, MI about 25 miles from Traverse City.
-Most people visit the park via car, but you can fly to Traverse City and rent a car to drive to the park.
-Take a look at the directions page for driving or flying information.
+Most people visit the Lakeshore via car, but you can fly to Traverse City and rent a car to drive to the Lakeshore.

 Digital and paper maps are critical tools for wilderness visitors.
 Online maps can help you plan and prepare for your visit ahead of time.
 You can also carry digital maps with you on your GPS unit or other handheld GPS device.
 Having a paper map with you in the backcountry, as well as solid orienteering skills, however, ensures that you can still route-find in the event that your electronic device fails.